 - Helps clients process and overcome issues caused by trauma

 Psychodrama is a type of therapy where the client can act out specific situations or events that have caused him or her distress.
 The therapist can be involved in this process, too, allowing more depth to be achieved.
 The ability to recreate an experience is highly beneficial, as it can help clients overcome the upset that is connected to it.
-Other ways that psychodrama during individual addiction therapy in Athens Tennessee includes the following:
+Other ways that psychodrama during individual addiction therapy includes the following:

 - Allows clients to gain a stronger perspective of events in their lives